Feed Just One: Compassion International Sponsorship

 We receive such precious letters and drawings from our sponsored kids, and we have been so touched by how they encourage us and pray for us.
 Their sincere gratitude, their smiles, their hearts.

 John, our first sponsored child from Haiti, is now a young man and has graduated from the program.
 We cherish his letters, especially his last one, which he ended with these words, “Thank you very much, thank you a thousand times for all you have done in my life.
 Stay firm with God.
 Hope to see you in heaven someday.”
 His words move me to tears each time I read them.
 To say knowing him was a blessing is an understatement.
 (Several years in a row, he bought a goat for his family with the Christmas gift we gave, and his excitement and gratitude spilled so joyfully from his thank you letters.
 I can tell you, that made a huge impact on our own kids, and gave them a whole new perspective on the world.)

 Recently, I began to realize that through my blog, I can be a voice for children in need.
 That’s powerful!
 While I may not reach millions of people, I’ll reach some.
 It’s a little thing, but it’s something.
 And a lot of little things can really add up.
 Compassion sponsorship might be a good fit for some of you.
-So, now and then, I’ll be sharing information about our experiences with our Compassion kids and about the program itself.

 Most of the people I’m in contact with have a warm place to live, fresh water, and enough food each day.
 Sometimes it’s overwhelming to think of all of those in the world who don’t have those things, especially the children.
 And that can make us feel powerless.
 I love this quote from Mother Teresa, because it really expresses how we are not powerless at all.

 “If you can’t feed 100 people, then feed just one.”

 If you are looking for ways to make a real change, at least for one, please visit Compassion.
 Just click the box and meet some Compassion kids.